 Books are the place for impossible things to happen, and they abound here, but it was the realistic touches that I enjoyed the most.
 Imagination is at the heart of Emma and Oleg story, but the other characters, from their Year 6 classmates and teachers to Emma’s brother, are very well drawn.
 Each has real depth and add something extra to the read.

 Independent young readers would enjoy this heartwarming story, and it would make a good class book too, with plenty of action and a very realistic depiction of classroom life alongside the adventure and magic.
-If your class contains fans of David Walliams and David Baddiel, get them to give this a try!
+If your class contains fans of David Walliams and David Baddiel, get them to give The Impossible Boy a try!